replicadse/hydrogen/docs/wiki/index.md

   Client messages are sent from the client, server messages are sent towards any running instance of spoderman and forwarded towards the client from the instance that holds it's connection. \
   Avoiding persistent connections towards your service is crucial to reach a near zero downtime when deploying and an increased consumer satisfaction.
 * **Flexible routing** \
-  You can choose from letting the worker application run in `regex` or in `dss` mode.
+  You can choose from letting the mproc application run in `regex` or in `dss` mode.
 Regex mode will evaluate the messages based on a regular expression and, if it matches, forward the message to the corresponding service.
 DSS mode will invoke a separate rules engine service that determines and returns the destination for the message which the server then invokes.
 * **Built-in authorizer** \
   It brings built in authorization that is performed before a persistent connection is established.
 * **OnConnect/OnDisconnect services** \